 I found the men lazing about the wagon.
 They straightened as I approached.
 A moment later their eyes shifted to a point beyond me.

 Private James, one of the younger members of the Queen’s York Rangers, said, “Here comes Mr. Crane, sir.”

 Elias Crane appeared from behind the house and muttered a greeting.
 He was thin, his body hard from years of toil, his face tanned and lined.
-Deep set eyes swept the men of the garrison before setting on me.
+Deep-set eyes swept the men of the garrison before settling on me.
 “This way,” he said in a gruff voice.

 I put on my hat.
 “Let’s go,” I said.
 The men took up their gear and followed the farmer.
 Private James tossed me my Brown Bess musket.
 Shouldering the weapon, I hurried along the worn path to join Crane, falling into step beside him.

 After all this time he remained an enigma.
 Where Mrs. Crane was polite during my visits, Mr. Crane remained aloof and stern, seldom engaging in conversation.
 When he did, it usually involved inquiries over what supply ships put into port or how road construction progressed.
 Catharine assured me it was his way, and not to read any disapproval on his part, but truth told, the man intimidated me, more than my commanding officer Captain McGill ever did.